Software-Improvement-Group/sigridci/docs/getting-started/uses.md

 The visibility of system-/portfolio quality overviews and their standing on [quality objectives](../getting-started/objectives.md) helps getting a shared understanding and commitment towards quality of systems and the portfolio.

-## System developement progress/planning views
+## System development progress/planning views
+To gauge development progress and expected remaining work to be done, you are interested in indications of how predictable code development is.
 For viewing progress and predicting planning, example analysis questions are:

 * For a particular system, where are technical debt and code quality moving towards?
 Is that what we are expecting?
 * If we extrapolate progress, does it seem likely that we can meet planning objectives?
 How much (unforeseen) technical renovations will we need to take into account?